nlkl/nlkl.github.io/_posts/2015-05-24-what-i-dislike-about-fsharp.markdown

 F# comes with a small functional standard library, providing things such as list-manipulation and the like.
 As long as this is all you need, the world is all peachy.
 However, as soon as you are working on a task of non-trivial size, you will need to use functionality from _somewhere else_, as the F# standard library simply doesn't offer too much functionality out-of-the-box.

-In practice, this mostly means that you will need to use regular C#-focused .NET libraries, as the current number of F# libraries is still somewhat limited (more on this below).
+In practice, this mostly means that you will need to use regular C#-focused .NET libraries, as the current number of F# libraries is still somewhat limited.
 On one hand, the ability to use .NET libraries directly is one of F#'s major selling points, but on the other, this forces you to switch to an imperative coding style way more often than I would like to.

 Imperative (and OOP) code in F# is more or less like C# with a lighter syntax.
 However, having to switch to an imperative style whenever you need to do anything non-trivial defeats much of the purpose of F# altogether (exaggeration alert).
 To make it even worse, OOP code in F# looks _messy_ compared to the functional equivalent - something that is worsened by the fact that type inference doesn't play well with the OOP parts, requiring large amounts of type annotations.